averykhoo/vibe-player-v3/vibe-player-v3/docs/refactor-plan/appendix-m-phased-implementation-plan.md

     *   Unit tests for these utilities achieve 100% statement and branch coverage.

 ### Milestone 1.3: Service & Store Skeletons
 *   **Expectations:** All service classes (e.g., `AudioOrchestratorService`, `AudioEngineService`) are created, implementing their respective Port interfaces.
 Methods can be empty or throw a "Not Implemented" error.
 All Svelte stores are created with their initial states.
+The **`container.ts`** file is created.
 *   **Validation:**
+    *   The `src/lib/services/container.ts` file can instantiate all service skeletons, injecting mock dependencies where necessary, without any TypeScript errors.
-    *   The application's root layout (`+layout.svelte` or `+page.svelte`) can instantiate all services (with DI for services that depend on each other) and provide them via `setContext` without any compilation errors.
+    *   The application's root layout (`+layout.svelte`) successfully imports `serviceContainer` and provides each service to Svelte's context via `setContext` without any compilation errors.

 ---